top of page

 Combining Both Techniques

 Some people find it helpful to use both approaches.
-For example, you might start with cognitive defusion to reduce the intensity of a thought, then use thought challenging to examine and change it.
+For example, you might start with cognitive defusion to reduce the intensity of a thought.
+Then, use thought challenging to examine and change it.
 This combination can provide flexibility depending on the situation.

 Comments